 Interesting Fact:

-• Due to the warm winters, the season is short, merely two months, starting from late December.
-After that, the snow simply melts away.
+• The season is very short, lasting just 1–2 months, typically from late December to February — after that, the snow melts away.

 Author’s opinion: